AndrewEllen/instagram-clone/README.md

 Copy the APK to your android device either through a USB connection or another way such as saving it to google drive and downloading it on the device.

 Run the APK to install.

+### Instructions for setting up the project with Linux and Visual Studio Code

+Please [click here](./README_Linux_VSCode.md) for the Linux readme using Visual Studio code